 PAID SUMMER INTERNSHIPS through STL Youth Jobs.
-Register in February, 2017.
+Registration opens each February.
 Sign up for emails to get notifications.
 Limited spaces available.

 Earn community service hours, build your resume, give your time and talents to build the nonprofit and create a stronger, healthier St. Louis!

 Teens learn as they help to build the nonprofit.
 Guest artists, arts workshops, film and media studies, read aloud, resume writing, the art of business, open studio, photography, story collecting, storytelling, videography, music, games, mentors, and more!

 Fill out the form at the bottom of the page!

 Sign up for Stitchers Fan Club updates and new via your inbox.

 Stitchers Teen Council’s new single entitled Not Another One! is available on iTunes!
 Click HERE

 Teen fashion designer Breeayra at the Open Teen Auditions Photo by Dahlgren Baker _________________________________________________________